 Questions about the course

 The key political ideas, institutions, policies, and behaviors that make up the political culture and system of the United States.
-For more details go to the two-page Course Overview (.pdf/2.15MB).
+For more details go to the course home page.

 AP Comparative Government and Politics compares political cultures from a global perspective, rather than domestic.
 The course concentrates on six selected countries: Great Britain, Mexico, Russia, Iran, China, and Nigeria.